-- A. If a complainant disagrees with the CEO or designee's written decision, the complainant may appeal the decision to Summit's board of directors by filing a written notice of appeal with the secretary of the board within ten (10) calendar days following the date upon which the complainant received the response. - B. The board shall schedule a hearing to commence by the twentieth (20th) calendar day following the filing of the written notice of appeal, unless otherwise agreed to by the complainant and the CEO or designee or for good cause.
-Both parties shall be allowed to present such witnesses and testimony as the board deems relevant and material.
-Unless otherwise agreed to by the complainant, the board will render a written decision within thirty (30) calendar days following the filing of the notice of appeal and provide the complainant with a copy of the decision. - C. The decision of the board will be provided in a language the complainant can understand, which may require language assistance for complainants with limited English proficiency in accordance with Title VI of the Civil Rights Act. - D. The decision will include notice of the complainant's right to appeal to the superintendent of Public Instruction and will identify where and to whom the appeal must be filed.
-SPS will send a copy of the appeal decision to the office of the superintendent of public instruction.
+- A. If a complainant disagrees with the CEO or designee's written decision, the complainant may appeal the decision to the Board by filing a written notice of appeal with the secretary of the Board within ten (10) calendar days following the date upon which the complainant received the response. - B. The Board shall schedule a hearing to commence by the twentieth (20th) calendar day following the filing of the written notice of appeal, unless otherwise agreed to by the complainant and the CEO or designee or for good cause.
+Both parties shall be allowed to present such witnesses and testimony as the Board deems relevant and material.
+Unless otherwise agreed to by the complainant, the Board will render a written decision within thirty (30) calendar days following the filing of the notice of appeal and provide the complainant with a copy of the decision. - C. The decision of the Board will be provided in a language the complainant can understand, which may require language assistance for complainants with limited English proficiency in accordance with Title VI of the Civil Rights Act. - D. The decision will include notice of the complainant's right to appeal to the superintendent of Public Instruction and will identify where and to whom the appeal must be filed.
+SPS will send a copy of the appeal decision to the Office of the Superintendent of Public Instruction.